 The CAL FIRE personnel permanently assigned to the Sea Ranch Fire Station perform the inspections for compliance to California Public Resources Code 4291.

-The CAL FIRE staff attempts to inspect about 1/3 of the TSR properties each year.
+The CAL FIRE staff attempts to inspect about 1/4 to 1/3 of the TSR properties each year.
 The amount of inspections actually done is dependent on available staff, fire season activity, and other activities that may preempt inspections.
 Anyone can request an inspection by calling the South Fire Station at 707-785-2648.

 You are welcome to call CAL FIRE with any safety concerns.
 In a situation where someone requests an inspection of someone else's property, CAL FIRE will perform inspections on the entire neighborhood.